Very much a collectors stone

 Boulder opal rough is opal still attached to the mother rock, in this case ironstone.
 The opal mostly runs in seams inside the ironstone and is often unseen until the opal cutter makes a cut into the rock.
 Some boulder opal is discovered by cracking open a piece of ironstone boulder to see whats inside.
 The opal seam sometimes splits the boulder in half and this can often result in mirror pairs of opals called ‘split faces’.
 These are often cut and shaped to be used as matching earrings.

-Another type of boulder opal is called matrix opal.
-This type of opal rather than appearing as seams in the ironstone shows up as flecks of opal color scattered through a piece of ironstone.
+Matrix is another kind of opal.
+This stone, rather than appearing as seams in the ironstone shows up as flecks of opal color scattered through a piece of ironstone.
 This type of boulder opal rough is often used for making beads which look spectacular.

 Cutting and Polishing this unique opal